turbiv/jenkins-radiator/README.md

 For demo purposes you can either install your own Jenkins to localhost:8080 or use the existing one that has been deployed to Google Kubernetes.
 This project does not use any external css libraries, all css is handmade.

+## Purpose
+The main purpose of this project is to be a type of a "jenkins extension".
+The idea is to see multiple jobs at once with their status across multiple jenkins platforms, this will give alot more visibility on job failures or just in general to see what the build status of multiple jobs is.

+One good scenario would be testautomation, you would be able to see if you tests are passing or failing from a single page view.

 ## Main radiator view
 ![Radiator main view](https://i.gyazo.com/8c961c2a9175c35c8189f814d2c3b19b.png)